MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-checklist-submission.md

 The manual test validation document is run manually and if the document doesn't match the app functionality the submission is rejected.

 > [!Important]
-> Microsoft recommends that all partners are performing the manual validation as the last check before submitting for validation.
+> It is recommended that all partners are performing the manual validation as the last check before submitting for validation.
 >
 > This can be done either in online sandbox environments or in sandbox Docker containers.